 - Co-occurring disorders

 Mild, moderate, or severe depression often plagues first responders.
 While everyone sometimes will feel sad or down, when these feelings last and are accompanied by hopelessness, suicidal ideations, insomnia, eating issues, guilt, and more a depression diagnosis may occur.
-Sometimes depression can be a symptom of another mental health issue like PTSD or addiction.
+Depression can also lead to heavy drinking as a means of self-medication.
+Sometimes depression can be a symptom of other mental illnesses like PTSD or addiction.

 Generalized anxiety disorder (GAD), social anxiety, phobias, obsessive-compulsive disorders (OCD), and panic disorders are all types of anxiety disorders that first responders may experience.